treeframework/object.link-clean/README.md

 # The link-clean object

-The `link-clean` module simply displays a link without any text-decoration.
+The `link-clean` object simply displays a link without any text-decoration.

 Install using Bower: